Jira Software Cloud edition Airdrop

 Marking with UI

 Using the Sync from DevRev to Jira feature, it's possible to sync DevRev work items to Jira projects that have been imported to DevRev.
 In order to sync a DevRev work item to Jira, it must be marked for syncing.
-Marking a DevRev work item for syncing can only be done during the creation of a work item.
-During work creation, select the dropdown for Type and set it to the Jira project, and type the work item that should be synced.
-The display format is as follows: _{jira\_project\_name}/issues/{type}_.
-For example, if you want to sync to a Bug to a Jira project called Maple, this would show as Maple/issues/Bug.
+Marking a DevRev work item for syncing can be done during the creation of a work item.
+During work creation, open the dropdown Select Subtype, set it to the Jira project, and type the work item that should be synced.
+The display format is as follows: {Jira project name} / issues / {type}.
+For example, if you want to sync to a Bug to a Jira project called Maple, this would show as Maple / issues / Bug.

 Marking with API